Playlist Curators

 “Midwest based multi-hyphenated artist and radio host who makes music playlists inspired by creativity and life situations.”

 This playlist curator also wants listeners to know: “"Your radio show makes me think."
 Electric Radio Club plays an eclectic mix of indie and alternative and everything that influences the genre.
 From new to old to song innovators and music trailblazers, radio host, Joi creates themed "mixtapes" to inspire your day.
-Broadcasts LIVE Monday 7pm CST on www.em-radio.com and available for streaming on Mixcloud.”
+Her radio show updates bi-weekly and is available for streaming on Mixcloud.”

 see also: Radio Host